Billing and Account Management FAQs

 Best Practice: Combine and manage multiple account costs with a Consolidated Billing Family.

-Consolidated Billing is a feature that you can use to simplify payments for multiple AWS China accounts within your company.
+Consolidated Billing is a feature that you can use to simplify payments for multiple Amazon Web Services China accounts within your company.
 With Consolidated Billing, a single paying account can be designed to pay for all the accounts.
 Linked accounts can view their usage and costs, but all bills and Fapiao of the linked accounts are charged to the payer account.
 Consolidated Billing constitutes a payer account and a set of linked accounts.
 The payer account along with its linked accounts is called a consolidated family.
 All expenses of the linked accounts are charged to the payer account.

 You don’t incur additional charges for using Consolidated Billing.